- Yes, as a tech tree vehicle.

 — E. Satel, Chairman of the Tech Council (April 13, 1942)

 The first prototype was built on a StuG III Ausf.
-C or D chassis.
-A new, taller welded casemate superstructure was added, raising the height to 2050 mm.
-The 122mm gun was mounted on a pedestal with 50 rounds of ammunition.
-The crew of five was cramped: Driver, Commander, Gunner, and two Loaders.
+C or D hull.
+A new, taller welded casemate was added, pushing the vehicle’s height to 2050 mm.
+The 122mm gun was mounted on a pedestal, with enough room to store 50 rounds of ammo.
+Unsurprisingly, fitting a crew of five (driver, commander, gunner, and two loaders) into this setup made things pretty cramped.

-Trials began in July 1942.
-The vehicle achieved 50 km/h on roads and fired 234 test shots.
-The rate of fire was respectable at 5–12 rounds per minute depending on the gun elevation.
-However, issues were found, leading to a redesigned model.
+During trials in July 1942, the prototype hit 50 km/h on paved roads and fired 234 test shots.
+The rate of fire was surprisingly decent, ranging from 5 to 12 rounds per minute depending on how high the gun was elevated.
+Still, a few issues popped up during testing, which led to a redesigned production model.

 The Production Model: